Adding a Watermark to an Image

 Astrophotography - A Brief Guide

 Astrophotography is a huge topic and can produce some breathtaking images of deep sky objects (like nebulae), using equipment costing equally breathtaking sums of money.
-Luckily it's possible to produce good images with just a DSLR, a tripod, a cable release, some practice and patience.
+Luckily it's possible to produce good images with just a camera, a tripod, a cable release, some practice and patience.

 This pdf guide provides some bullet points of what you need to consider and how to go about taking pictures of simple to find deep sky images, like the Orion Nebula or the Andromeda galaxy.